-- 1. Select the Users menu, then the Roles tab. - 2.
-Click on Create a role. - Enter a name for the role and its description if necessary. - Click on OK.
+- 1. Choose the Backoffice > Users menu, then the Roles tab. - 2.
+Click Edit in the top banner, then click on Create role. - 3.
+Enter a name for the role and its description if necessary. - Click on OK.
 The new role appears in the list.
 The most restrictive privileges are applied by default. - 5.
 For each privilege, choose the type of access that you want to grant.
 Every privilege corresponds to a panel in the administration console.
-By default, only the panels Environment, Dashboard and Licenses are accessible.
+By default, only the panels Deployment, Dashboard and Licenses are accessible.

 The Lock privilege makes it possible to break locks set up by other users on panels in the console.
 For more information on locks, see the next section.

-5.2 Adding users on the administration console
+5.2 Adding a user or group of users to the administration console